brentoboy/seqjs/README.md

 # seqjs
-seq is Yet Another LINQ like library for Javascript
+Yet Another LINQ like library for Javascript